nix-community/docker-nixpkgs/README.md

 #### Updating the Dockerfile

-Since the nixpkgs commit is embedded into the Dockerfile, it should be kept it sync with the nixpkgs of your Nix files to ensure it being as efficient as possible.
+Since the nixpkgs commit is embedded into the Dockerfile, it should be kept in sync with the nixpkgs of your Nix files to ensure it being as efficient as possible.
 So if you update your nixpkgs source to a newer channel commit, be sure to update it in the Dockerfile as well.

 If you manage your nixpkgs source with `niv`, this can be achieved automatically with the following commands:
 ```bash